adiv413/distributed-pretraining-llm/README.md

 4. `python scripts/plot_results.py`

 The **`torchtitan/`** directory is created by `setup.sh` and is not part of this git tree; training always launches from there so imports and relative paths (e.g. tokenizer assets) match upstream torchtitan.

+## Questions for Experimental Study
+This benchmark was designed to answer the following core research questions:

+1. **Which parallelism strategy yields the highest throughput for a 1.4B parameter model?**
+   * *Objective:* Determine the optimal configuration for small-scale LLM pretraining.
+2. **What is the Model FLOPs Utilization (MFU) penalty when moving from a single GPU to a distributed setup?**
+   * *Objective:* Quantify the overhead of distribution and communication synchronization.
+3. **Why is Tensor Parallelism (TP) inefficient for smaller models (1B–2B range)?**
+   * *Objective:* Analyze the relationship between communication frequency and computational intensity.
+4. **Does FSDP’s ability to "overlap" communication and computation make it faster than DDP?**
+   * *Objective:* Evaluate if advanced memory management techniques translate to actual throughput gains at this scale.

 ## Results Summary